 Coronary Artery Bypass Grafting

 CABG isn't the only treatment for CHD.
-A nonsurgical procedure that opens blocked or narrow coronary arteries is percutaneous (per-ku-TA-ne-us) coronary intervention (PCI), sometimes referred to as angioplasty (AN-jee-oh-plas-tee).
+A nonsurgical procedure that opens blocked or narrow coronary arteries is percutaneous coronary intervention (PCI), also known as coronary angioplasty.

 During PCI, a thin, flexible tube with a balloon at its tip is threaded through a blood vessel to the narrow or blocked coronary artery.
 Once in place, the balloon is inflated to push the plaque against the artery wall.
 This restores blood flow through the artery.